Starbucks brings Beyond Meat to China with new plant-based lunch menu

-(Reuters) - Starbucks Corp said on Monday it would roll out a new plant-based lunch menu in China this week, launching Beyond Meat Inc’s products in a country where it is trying to recover from the novel coronavirus pandemic-led shutdown.
+(Reuters) - Starbucks Corp (SBUX.O) said on Monday it would roll out a new plant-based lunch menu in China this week, launching Beyond Meat Inc’s (BYND.O) products in a country where it is trying to recover from the novel coronavirus pandemic-led shutdown.

 The world’s biggest coffee chain has reopened most of its stores in China, where the outbreak appears to be slowing, and is banking on a slew of new plant-based food and beverage offerings to pull in more curious and environment-conscious diners.